Our advice for clinicians on the coronavirus is here.

 - New care models, empowering patients and communities workstream – this is designed to enable the new care model vanguards to implement key person and community centred approaches.
 This will also drive wider system and workforce change.

 In both of these areas we are advertising new posts over the next few weeks.
 If you want to be part of the most exciting developments in health and care for many years please visit NHS jobs.
-For current vacancies please follow the links below:

 - Head of Self-care Programme